KuuuGR/OsuMapAI/OsuMapAiNotes/ProjectStuff/WorkFlow/Begining.md

 ```

-### 5. Calculated Density Values for Each Difficulty Level
+### e.
+Calculated Density Values for Each Difficulty Level
 The first step in determining the boundaries for different map types is to generate distribution graphs.
 These graphs help visualize the density values across various difficulties and identify the thresholds for each category.

 The script below creates a PDF file with histograms for density distributions across different difficulty levels.
 This helps in visualizing how densities are spread for each difficulty group and setting thresholds.